HuguesBeauchesne/Non-Thermal-distributions/README.md

 Notes:
 - Settings are stored in main.py.
-- The code is numerically very demanding.
+- The code is numerically very demanding in terms of both CPU and memory.
 - The code is written in python3 format.
 Issues might arise if using python2.